cindychangy/bloom/docs/css/boilerplate.md

 title: CSS Boilerplate
 ---

-<p>This is a simple reset.
-We are setting the font size to <strong>62.5%</strong> which sets our font size to 10px, so we can usually use REMs easily now, font-size: 1.6rem = font-size: 16px.</p>
+This is a simple reset.
+We are setting the font size to **62.5%** which sets our font size to 10px, so we can usually use REMs easily now, font-size: 1.6rem = font-size: 16px.

 ``` css
  *,